Home > Magic > Technology

 Most long-distance communication in Empyria is achieved through portals.
 Current methods can only create temporary portals ~1cm in diameter, so they're useless for large-scale transportation, but you can send information signals through them across arbitrary distances at near-instant speeds.
 The most common application is portal-phones, which work by establishing a physical connection between two phones that you can simply talk through.

 The advent of keyed magitech allowed engineers to link large groups of fast-processing logic circuits, ushering in a new age of digital technology.
-High-resolution videos and audio can be sent through portal links, and fancier phones even have little video games built in.
+High-resolution videos and audio can be sent through portal links, and fancier phones even have simple video games built in.
 However, due to the broadcasting problem, computer networks are still limited to small intranets of a few machines each.

 Since long-range attack spells are fairly easy to learn, almost all personal weapons are melee.
 Swords and spears are the most common, but since most of the people using these weapons are adventurers (read: independent weirdos with too much money), there is a baffling variety of strange and specialized weapons in existence.
 Weapons can be "enchanted" with simple spell circuits powered by the wielder's mana to customize them even further.